The Tropical Geometry of Subtraction Schemes: Tropicalization

 which is true for any smooth function $f$ and integer $m$.
 The operator $\tau_\rho$ allows to compute $\rm{Trop\ }\mathcal{I}(\rho)$, as minus the exponent of the leading term in the Puiseux series $\tau_\rho \mathcal{I}$.

-Let us now consider again an Euler integrand $\mathcal{I}$ and two vectors $\rho_1$ and $\rho_2$ that are compatible according to the structure of the fan $\Sigma$, i.e. that belong to a common cone.
+Let us now consider again an Euler integrand $\mathcal{I}$ and two vectors $\rho_1$ and $\rho_2$ that are compatible according to the structure of the fan $\Sigma$ of the integrand, i.e. they belong to a common cone.
 Then we have

 The above equation should be interpreted in the following sense.
 Each operator returns a Puiseux series in its own variable, let them be $\lambda_1$ and $\lambda_2$.
 Applying both returns a double series and no matter in which order they are applied, one obtains the same series.
 To prove it, note that the operations of taking derivatives in $\lambda_1$ and rescaling the variables as $\alpha \to \alpha \lambda_2^{\rho_2}$ clearly commute, so we can manipulate directly the simultaneously rescaled integrand,